 Another life hack—or leader hack, if you will—is to pick a role model, a leader you aspire to be like.
 Strive toward the example he or she sets.
 To be honest, their public personas will likely be an idealistic version of reality, but all the better for you.
 Never set your goals so they are easily attainable.
 Otherwise, you’re not striving for greatness, you’re just treading water.

 Knowledge must be an absolute non-negotiable for yourself and for anyone you’re considering elevating to a leadership position inside your organization.
-Without this essential element, all leaders will lose any legitimacy they had in the eyes of those who should be looking to them for guidance.
+Without this essential element, all leaders will lose any legitimacy they had in the eyes of those who should look to them for guidance.
 This is a universal truth; regardless of the time, place, or industry in question.

 It’s easy to start off with authority that is granted by position alone, but that free ride will be short in duration if you don’t have the knowledge to inspire others to have faith in you as a leader.